Becoming Career Ready: The Professional Practice Course

 My supervisor, Jake, didn't actually have to go through how to do the test with me because I had already been taught how to do the protocol and how to perform the test at ERA, which was really helpful."

-Before Erica even finished her degree, let alone step foot in her first official role as a physiotherapist, she was learning and applying the skills from ERA’s Allied Health Assistant Program, in a client-facing environment while on placement, and all in her first year of university.
+Before Erica even finished her degree, let alone step foot in her first official role as a physiotherapist, she was learning and applying the skills from ERA’s AHA Program, in a client-facing environment while on placement, and all in her first year of university.

 While the six-minute walk test is a skill you learn in the later courses of the program, you will have seen from the video how Erica applies herself in the form of Professional Practice.